 - Divert attention: You can divert his/her attention to something else, instead of scolding.
 For instance, if your infant is trying to climb the staircase, you can gently make him/her sit on a mat and engage in some play together.

 - Set limits: According to child psychologists, giving in to kid’s demands for ‘just this one time’ only inspires them for a new fit next time.
 Hence, parents must teach them these family rules, setting limits from the initial stages.

-- Acknowledge your toddler: When amidst a crowd in some gathering, ignoring your ctoddler can simply invite misbehaviour and trouble.
+- Acknowledge your toddler: When amidst a crowd in some gathering, ignoring your toddler can simply invite misbehavior and trouble.
 The little one will anyway manage to break through to you, making a nuisance of himself/herself.
-Rather, acknowledge this tiny member’s presence and let her be with you so that she also learns socialising.
+Rather, acknowledge this tiny member’s presence and let her be with you so that she also learns socializing.

 - ‘No’ is not always the right approach: Directly saying ‘no’ to everything your toddler does or asks for will make the infant aggressive or adamant.
 You must save the negative for the right moment and try to be positive.
 Instead of commanding the baby in a loud voice with a ‘no’, give a choice that can divert their preference.
 Keep a positive approach.

 Don’ts for you

 Parenthood – it’s new to you too.
 Hence, few habits are there that as parents, both of you need to change.
 Never do the following with your toddler.